weihanglo/cargo/src/doc/man/cargo-update.md

 When used with _spec_, allows you to specify a specific version number to set the package to.
 If the package comes from a git repository, this can be a git revision (such as a SHA hash or tag).

+While not recommended, specifying a yanked version of a package is allowed (nightly only).
+When possible, try other non-yanked SemVer-compatible versions, or seek helps from the maintainers of the package.
 {{/option}}

 {{#option "`-w`" "`--workspace`" }}